tuandung222/convert-asr-encdec-to-ctc/README.md

 - If the API server fails to start, check if the port is already in use
 - If the model fails to load, check if you have enough memory
 - If the transcription is poor, try using a different model or check the audio quality
+- Jenkins Docker issues: Ensure the Docker socket is correctly mounted and Jenkins has permissions

 ## License